danlsn/workstation/README.md

 # workstation
-How I like to setup my MacBook - Apps, Configuration &amp; Software.
+How I like to set up my MacBook - Apps, Configuration &amp; Software.
+___